Feature Overview

 - Save.

-US-07: Add a Print Description for documents that require a different label
+US-07: Add a Print Description for use by the Sales Configurator

 As a Sales Manager